College of Liberal Arts & Sciences

 Administrative Drop Policy

-Retroactive Drop/Withdrawal
+Retroactive Withdrawal

 It is the responsibility of the student seeking a retroactive drop/withdrawal to submit a complete written petition.
 Detailed instructions can be obtained from the CLAS Academic Advising Office.

-Declaring or Changing a Major or Minor
+Declaring or Changing a CLAS Major or Minor

 A complete list of undergraduate programs in the College of Liberal Arts and Sciences (CLAS) is available on the CLAS Departments and Programs page.

-CLAS students with a declared CLAS program intending to declare or change a CLAS major or minor should complete the CLAS Major/Minor Declaration Form available through the CLAS Advising Office in North Classroom (NC) 1030.
+CLAS students with a declared CLAS program intending to declare or change a CLAS major or minor should complete the CLAS Major/Minor Declaration Form available through the CLAS Academic Advising Office in North Classroom (NC) 1030.
 CLAS students with a declared CLAS program may also initiate their request to declare or change a CLAS major or minor with their assigned CLAS Academic Advisor.

 CLAS also offers pre-health career tracks/courses of study for students intending to pursue a health profession.
 Students with a pre-health track/course of study should work with a Health Professions Advisor – located in North Classroom (NC) 3002 – to discuss pathways to their intended health career.
 Students with a pre-health career track/course of study intending to complete an undergraduate degree must declare a major to graduate.